 How much rent should I charge for my home?
 8 factors to consider

 The location of your home is a very significant factor when evaluating your property.
-This occurs for two main reasons: The area itself, and its positioning.
-The quality of the neighborhood in which the home is located is very important, since it determines things like what services are nearby (supermarkets, banks, pharmacies, hospitals, metro stations, etc.) and directly affects the quality of life.
-Positioning is key since the distance between the home and places of interest (universities, city center, nightlife) determines the time and money the person spends in transportation.
-These two factors make location key.
+The quality of the neighborhood in which your home is located is very important, since it determines things like what services are nearby (supermarkets, banks, pharmacies, hospitals, metro stations, etc.) and this directly affects the quality of life.
+Positioning is key since the distance between your home and places of interest (universities, city center, nightlife) determines the time and money the person spends in transportation.

 2. Age and Condition

 Newer homes typically have more value than older ones.
 However, the condition of the property is a factor that can alter this.
-For example, if an apartment was built in 2000 but its maintenance is poor, it will have less value than a 1980 apartment that is in perfect condition.
+For example, if an apartment was built in the year 2000 but its maintenance is poor, it will have less value than a 1980 apartment that is in perfect condition.
 In fact, in some cases, if the house is very old, but it has been well maintained with its original architecture, it may have even more value than an apartment built in the last 10 years.
-So there are exceptions depending on the style of construction and its time, but normally the most modern and best maintained properties tend to be valued higher.
+In most cases, the most modern and best maintained properties tend to be valued higher.

 3. Size and Usable Space

-The size of a home is directly proportional to its price.
-Square meters (sqm) are the most common measurement in Spain, and a value is placed on each meter depending also on the location.
-However, the usable space is a factor in the overall size that also greatly influences.
-Unusable space includes things like attics, garages, or unfinished spaces.
-The usable space also depends on what it is divided into.
+The size of a home is directly related to its price.
+However, the usable space is a factor in the overall size that also greatly influences the price.
+Unusable space includes things such as attics, garages, or unfinished spaces.
+The usable space also depends on how the property is divided and distributed.
 For example, an 80 m2 apartment can have more value than a 90 m2 apartment if the first one has 2 bathrooms and the second only has 1.
-The size is very important but also the way in which it is divided affects the value it has to the guest.
+The size is very important, but distribution also affects the overall value and is something to keep in mind.

 4. Type of Tenant and Duration